-- 41. The Commission held its most recent in-person public meeting on October 15 and 16, 2019, at the Omni Orlando Resort at ChampionsGate, a secluded "Four Diamond" resort and golf destination.
+42. The Commission held its most recent in-person public meeting on October 15 and 16, 2019, at the Omni Orlando Resort at ChampionsGate, a secluded "Four Diamond" resort and golf destination.
 This was the Commission's only meeting so far in central Florida-other meetings have been held in either Broward or Leon counties.
-But, despite the fact that this meeting was the only opportunity for people from a large area of the state to make comments to the Commission, it held the meeting in a location that was very difficult for them to access. - 42.
-This was a particularly important meeting for the Commission because it was the last public meeting held in-person before the Commission adopted its 2019 annual report containing its findings and recommendations and before the 2020 Legislative Session.
-The contents of that report were the only subject of discussion at the meeting and the Commission edited, drafted, and finalized its text there.
-The contents of that report directly affect the Plaintiffs' interests and they were harmed by being denied an opportunity to speak on them. - 43.
-The Omni Orlando Resort is located approximately 30 miles southwest of downtown Orlando and it can take between 30 minutes to over an hour to reach by car from there.
+But, despite the fact that this meeting was the only opportunity for a people from a large area of the state to make comments to the Commission, it held the meeting in a location that was very difficult for them to access.

+43. This was a particularly important meeting for the Commission because it was the last public meeting held in-person before the Commission adopted its 2019 annual report containing its findings and recommendations and before the 2020 Legislative Session.
+The contents of that report were the only subject of discussion at the meeting and the Commission edited, drafted and finalized its text there.
+The contents of that report directly affect the Plaintiffs' interests and they were harmed by being denied an opportunity to speak on them.

+44. The Omni Orlando Resort is located approximately 30 miles southwest ofdowntown Orlando and can take between 30 minutes to over an hour to reach by car from there.It cannot be accessed at all by public transportation.